luciolucio/holi/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in contributing to holi!

-You will find relevant info below.
 If you have any questions, ping me on [Slack](http://clojurians.slack.com): `@Lucio Assis`

+## Guidelines

+* No pull requests without tests
+* No calendars without external references to back it up
+* Opening an [issue](https://github.com/luciolucio/holi/issues) is also a form of contribution!

+That's it!
+See below for some practical stuff.

 ## General development